Kim Joo-sung

-Kim Joo-sung (born 17 January 1964) is a former South Korean footballer who mainly played as a midfielder.
-An icon of the Daewoo Royals and South Korean national team captain with a brief stint in Germany for VfL Bochum, Kim finished second in the IFFHS Asia's Player of the Century polls.
+Kim Joo-sung (born 17 January 1964) is a South Korean former footballer who mainly played as an attacking midfielder.
+An icon of the Daewoo Royals with a brief stint in Germany for VfL Bochum, Kim was also a long-time South Korean national team captain and finished second in the IFFHS Asia's Player of the Century polls.

 Club career

-Kim joined the Daewoo Royals in 1987.
-In his first professional season, he won the K League and was named the K League Young Player of the Year.
-Bundesliga club VfL Bochum signed him on loan in 1992, yet he struggled to adapt to the new environment and suffered relegation.
-Later on, Kim helped Bochum win the 1993–94 2.
-Bundesliga before coming back to South Korea at Daewoo's request.
-Playing a key part in the Daewoo Royals' title win, he became 1997's K League MVP.
-Two years later, Kim announced his retirement, with the Royals also retiring his number 16.
+In December 1986, Kim signed for K League club Daewoo Royals prior to his graduation from Chosun University.
+In his first professional season, he won the league title and was named the league's Rookie of the Year.
+After gaining one more league title in 1991, he joined Bundesliga club VfL Bochum on loan in June 1992.

+In his first season at Bochum, Kim struggled to adapt to the Bundesliga and suffered relegation.
+He helped Bochum win the 2.
+Bundesliga title the next season before coming back to South Korea at Daewoo's request.

+Kim changed his position to sweeper in the last years of his career, and became the league's MVP when Daewoo won another league title in 1997.
+Two years later, he announced his retirement, with Daewoo also retiring his number 16.